China’s Honor Changes CEO for First Time Since Huawei Split

 China’s Honor Changes CEO for First Time Since Huawei Split China’s Honor Changes CEO for First Time Since Huawei Split

 (Yicai) Jan.
-20 -- Chinese smartphone brand Honor Device has changed its chief executive officer for the first time since it split from Huawei Technologies in November 2020.
+20 -- Honor Terminal has changed its chief executive officer for the first time since Huawei Technologies sold the Chinese budget phone brand to a group of buyers four years ago.

 Li joined Honor in 2021 after a 20-year career at Huawei, where he was mainly responsible for overseas market development as regional president for the Americas, Europe, and West Africa.
-At Honor, Li held positions such as vice chairman, director, and president of human resources.
+At Honor, Li has been vice chairman, director, and president of human resources.

-Social media rumors claimed early last week that Zhao would be departing Honor along with the entire team behind the Magic 7 phone series, which launched late last year.
-On Jan.
-15, an insider from the company had denied the rumors to Yicai.
+Social media rumors claimed early last week that Zhao would be leaving Honor along with the entire team behind the Magic 7 phone series, which launched late last year.
+There have been persistent rumors about changes in Honor’s senior management team over the past few years.

-Honor ranked fifth among Chinese smartphone makers last year after Vivo, Huawei, Apple, and Oppo, according to the latest data from market research firm Canalys.
-However, its shipments declined 3 percent to 42.2 million phones from the previous year, with its market share falling by 1 percentage point to 15 percent.
+Honor ranked fifth among Chinese smartphone makers last year after Vivo Mobile Communication, Huawei, Apple, and Oppo Mobile Telecommunications, according to market research firm Canalys.
+However, its shipments fell 3 percent to 42.2 million items from the previous year, with its market share falling to 15 percent from 14 percent.

 In response to the fierce domestic competition, Honor has been focusing more on overseas markets.
-For instance, it announced earlier this month a strategic partnership with Indonesian mobile phone retailer Erajaya to enter the Indonesian premium smartphone market.
+For instance, it announced earlier this month a strategic partnership with Indonesian mobile phone retailer Erajaya to enter the Southeast Asian country’s premium smartphone market.

 Overseas sales accounted for more than half of Honor’s total and gradually achieved profitability in several markets in late 2024, according to Li Jing, the firm’s president for the South Pacific region.